Primetalk/goio/README.md

 ## Functions

-Some general functions that are sometimes useful.
+This package provides a few general functions that are sometimes useful.

 - `fun.Const[A any, B any](b B)func(A)B`
 - `fun.ConstUnit[B any](b B) func(Unit)B`
 - `fun.Identity[A any](a A) A` - Identity function returns the given value unchanged.
 - `fun.Swap[A any, B any, C any](f func(a A)func(b B)C) func(b B)func(a A)C`
 - `fun.Curry[A any, B any, C any](f func(a A, b B)C) func(a A)func(b B)C`

+There are also basic data structures - Unit, Pair and Either.

 - `fun.Unit` - type that has only one instance
 - `fun.Unit1` - the instance of the Unit type
 - `fun.Pair[A,B]` - type that represents both A and B.
 - `fun.Either[A,B]` - type that represents either A or B.

+For `Either` there are a few helper functions:

 - `fun.Left[A any, B any](a A) Either[A, B]`
 - `fun.Right[A any, B any](b B) Either[A, B]`